akueisara/aws-fundamentals-building-serverless-applications/README.md

 ## AWS Fundamentals: Building Serverless Applications

-These exercises are from the Courser course https://www.coursera.org/learn/aws-fundamentals-building-serverless-applications
+These exercises are from the Coursera course https://www.coursera.org/learn/aws-fundamentals-building-serverless-applications

 The course is taught in JavaScript.
 I editted the instructions for the exercises and added the Python code instead.